rolaninc/echo-api/README.md

-# Echo.api
+# echo.api

 ## What is it?
-Echo.api helps application developers (especially mobile apps developers) at their early stage of development.
+echo.api helps application developers (especially mobile apps developers) at their early stage of development.

 it's simple but real world api, so it helps design and create app's data models, and...
   * test these models immediately